-Rotator Cuff Tears: Surgical Treatment
+Rotator Cuff Tear Surgery: Surgical Treatment

 Your doctor may recommend surgery for a torn rotator cuff if your pain does not improve with nonsurgical methods.
 Continued pain is the main indication for surgery.
 If you are very active and use your arms for overhead work or sports, your doctor may also suggest surgery.